 - Find out whether modifying custody will be better for the kids than letting them stay in their current situation by weighing the benefits and risks for potential harm.

 If you expect the court to modify your custody order, you’ll need to prove that there’s a good reason for them to do so.
 Getting your judge to make post-decree modifications after your divorce isn’t a simple process, but your lawyer will be able to tell you what type of proof the court will require.

 It can be difficult to navigate the court system when it comes to custody modification.
-Call us at 763-323-6555 for your free consultation with one of our experienced, knowledgeable attorneys.
+Call us at (763) 783-5146 to schedule a confidential case evaluation.